Saving Throws and Resistances

 Saving Spell

-This will help protect you against most types of spell and weapons with
+This will help protect you against enemy weapons with

 Additionally, spellsave adds directly to your defensive level against

-like weaken, blindness, or ice imprison: having -10 SAVING_SPELL gives you
+or 'ice imprison': having SAVING_SPELL 50% gives you

 an effective bonus of ten levels when defending.
 A good amount of spellsave